-We live in a global marketplace. where consumers are demanding that companies they purchase goods and services from represent their demographics.
+We live in a global marketplace where consumers are demanding that companies they purchased goods and services from represent their demographic.
 Highlighting the achievements and work of marginalized employees can create cultural awareness that can help your company brand develop a positive reputation as you seek to sell to various communities.

 3. Finding A Story

 Are there employees from marginalized backgrounds and experiences that have impacted your organization in a way that pushed forward the business objectives of the company?
-A client we worked with had a male dominated sales culture.
-Upon hiring their first few women on the team. they made such an impact that they became the top sales representatives year over year.
+A client we worked with had a male-dominated sales culture.
+Upon hiring their first few women on the team they made such an impact that they became the top sales representatives year after year.

 At the foundation of every DIBE strategy is the Universal Human Rights Act.
-Ensuring you have a strategy to proactively minimize discrimination, harassment and workplace violence is important.
-Policies, procedures should be designed with an equity and inclusive lens.
-Creating opportunities to share these policies through training, education and other mediums, should reduce potential incidents within the organization.
+Ensuring you have a strategy to proactively minimize discrimination, harassment, and workplace violence is important.
+Policies and procedures should be designed with an equity and inclusive lens.
+Creating opportunities to share these policies through training, education, and other mediums should reduce potential incidents within the organization.